hmlongco/Factory/Sources/Factory/Factory.docc/GettingStarted/Containers.md

 ```

 ## Custom Containers
-If you'd like to define your own container class you can!
+If you'd like to define your own container class you can.
 Just use the following as a template.

 ```swift
 public final class MyContainer: SharedContainer {